UW-Hydro/VIC/README.txt

         all to align on the same time.
 This simplifies re-starting the model for a forcing file that begins immediately after the previous forcing file ended, since the state file now is equivalent to the initial condition at the beginning of the new forcing file.
+TJB

 STATE file option is now specified in global file, not in user_def.h at compile time